MelvinGr/ProjectFaolan/README.md

-Project Faolan is an Age of Conan server protocol emulator written in C++ and uses Mysql for its database.
+Project Faolan is an Age of Conan server protocol emulator written in C# and uses Mysql/SQLite for its database.

 Currently @ SANDBOX stage, you can walk around, that is it!